-The ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA) by country and by sector observations by country.
+• The ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA) by Country and by Sector

 The sector 01B (Computer and Related Services) has the highest average commitment by participating countries, at 0.70.
 The ASEAN average is 0.20.
 The total average of commitment by country under AANZFTA is 0.23.
-Following are the
+Following are the observations by country.